redwoodjs/redwood/docs/docs/graphql.md

 Eager to learn more about GraphQL?
 Check out some of the resources below:
 - [GraphQL.wtf](https://graphql.wtf) covers most aspects of GraphQL and publishes one short video a week
-- The official GraphQL Yoga (the GraphQL server powering Redwood) [tutorial](https://www.graphql-yoga.com/tutorial/basic/00-introduction) is the best place to get your hands on GraphQL basics.
+- The official GraphQL Yoga (the GraphQL server powering Redwood) [tutorial](https://www.graphql-yoga.com/tutorial/basic/00-introduction) is the best place to get your hands on GraphQL basics
 - And of course, [the official GraphQL docs](https://graphql.org/learn/) are great place to do a deep dive into exactly how GraphQL works